-In order to mainstream sustainability in tourism sector, it is important to measure the adoption of principles of sustainable tourism in various destinations, products and industry whether accommodation providers or tour operators.
-Ministry of Tourism has adopted Sustainable Tourism Criteria of India based on global practices adopted to the needs of the country.
+In order to mainstream sustainability in the tourism sector, it is important to measure the adoption of principles of sustainable tourism in various destinations, products, and industries whether accommodation providers or tour operators.
+The Ministry of Tourism has adopted the Sustainable Tourism Criteria of India based on global practices adopted to the needs of the country.